solid/authorization-panel/proposals/ReplaceTrustedAppsWithTags.md

 Summary
 -------
-The resource owner classifies her resources by assigning one or more tags to `acl:Authorizations` in a resource's Web Access Control Resource (ACL).
+The resource owner classifies her resources by assigning one or more tags to `acl:Authorizations` in a resource's Web Access Change Resource (ACL).
 The owner can choose the same or different tags for different access modes.

 The user authorizes sets of tags, and the access modes to which they apply,